PostHog/posthog.com/contents/blog/2022-review.md

 ### We can take pride in not focusing on number of staff / investors

-Lots of companies raised very hyped funding rounds in 2021 - we didn't.
-We are confident we made the right call not to do this, but we felt that we were going against the grain.
+Lots of companies raised very hyped funding rounds in 2021 - we had demand, but ultimately chose not to move forward.
+We are confident we made the right call not to do this, but we felt at the time that we were going against the grain.
 It was really cool to talk about this stuff openly with our team, and to see how quickly we started taking pride in building a real company.

 ### Doing more of what works in many parts of the company has been great